unbill/slate/source/includes/_getting-started.md

 ## Biller Overview

-1. Requests can be made to the `/biller/list` endpoint to retrieve billers and balance information.
+1. Requests can be made to the `/bill/list` endpoint to retrieve billers and balance information.
-2. Requests can be made to the `/biller/overview` endpoint to retrieve details on a specific biller.
+2. Requests can be made to the `/bill/overview` endpoint to retrieve details on a specific bill.

 ## Payments